xtrs84zk/PicArtApp-api/README.md

 REST API for the PicArtApp project found on https://github.com/Agreedroom/PicArtApp

 ## Getting Started
-Basic SQL, Java and Spring knowledge.
+Basic MySQL, Java and Spring knowledge.

 ### Prerequisites

-What things you need to install the software and how to install them
+There is some software needed.

 ```
 IntelliJ IDEA (preferably the Ultimate one)
-Spring plugin
+Spring plugin (I believe it's not needed if you use the Initializr)
 Java 1.8
 Tested on MySQL 5.7.26 and 8.0.16
 (MySQL server has to be already running ;)